MSc ACS: Computer Security

 - Analytical skills

 - Written communication

 |Written assignment (inc essay)||70%|

 Weekly coursework will be collected via Blackboard, and feedback is provided through the same mechanism or directly in labs.

-COMP61511 reading list can be found on the School of Computer Science website for current students.
+COMP61511 reading list can be found on the Department of Computer Science website for current students.